 If you have any suggestions on designing a Polynimbus Strategy, Hybrid-Cloud Strategy, or Both, please post them in the comments.
 I’m sure everyone joins me in their eagerness to hear the communities suggestions on what to keep in mind when designing your organizations Polynimbus and Hybrid Cloud strategies.

-History Fact: The term “Polynimbus” used to refer to a “Multi-Cloud” strategy of adopting multiple cloud providers / vendors was first coined by John Adams in 2016 while he worked with Chris Pietschmann as Cloud Solution Architects and Trainers teaching the world about Microsoft Azure and the cloud.
+History Fact: The term “Polynimbus” used to refer to a “Multi-Cloud” strategy of adopting multiple cloud providers / vendors was first coined by the late John Adams in 2016 while he worked with Chris Pietschmann as Cloud Solution Architects and Trainers teaching the world about Microsoft Azure and the cloud.

 It’s just easier to stick with one vendor, but Chris is right about better not having all eggs in the same basket.
 Also, sometimes it may not be bad idea to keep some stuff on premises.